Sparse bounds for maximal triangle and bilinear spherical averaging operators: Continuity Estimates

 \section{Continuity Estimates}

 The proof in Section \ref{secAbsDom}, which is based on the approach introduced by Lacey in \cite{LaceySpherical} and extended to the multilinear setting in \cite{RSS}, utilizes continuity estimates for an operator at each dyadic scale as part of an algorithm to obtain sparse bounds for the corresponding maximal operator.
-In this section we derive continuity estimates for the triangle averaging operator and its single-scale maximal variant, and for operators with uniformly decaying bilinear multipliers (with application to the bilinear spherical averages), which are used below to apply the abstract sparse domination theorem in Section \ref{secAbsDom} to triangle and bilinear spherical averaging operators.
+In this section we derive continuity estimates for for operators with uniformly decaying bilinear multipliers (with application to the bilinear spherical averages), and the triangle averaging operator, which are used below to apply the abstract sparse domination theorem in Section \ref{secAbsDom} to triangle and bilinear spherical averaging operators.